grabmy/laravel-api-builder/README.md

 }
 ```

-You can set the returned result you want and go as deep as you like without creating infinite loop.
+You can set the API result as you want and go as deep as you like without creating an infinite loop.
 Be aware that the more you fetch records from other tables, the slower your API will be, especially if you fetch in an array.

 ### Fetch POST and PUT option